sib-swiss/RNAseq-introduction-training/docs/days/trimming.md

  	* **Soft clipping**: ignoring the end of the read at mapping time (ie. what STAR does).

-If the data will be used to perform **transcriptome assembly, or variant analysis, then it must be trimmed**.
+If the data will be used to perform **transcriptome assembly, or variant analysis, then it MUST be trimmed**.

 In contrast, for applications based on **counting reads**, such as **Differential Expression analysis**, most aligners, such as [STAR](https://github.com/alexdobin/STAR), [HISAT2](http://daehwankimlab.github.io/hisat2/), [salmon](https://salmon.readthedocs.io/en/latest/salmon.html), and [kallisto](https://pachterlab.github.io/kallisto/manual), can handle bad quality sequences and adapter content by soft-clipping, and consequently they _usually_ do not need trimming.